 Divide all on-hand inventory into three groups – A, B and C:

-- A Items: Are of high value with low sales frequency.
+- A Items: Are of high value and bring in most of profits.

-You can then decide that ‘C items’ will be placed closest to the packing desk, while ‘A items’ will be farthest away.
+You can then decide that ‘A items’ will be placed closest to the packing desk, while ‘C items’ will be farthest away.
 Like this:

 Some small and lightweight items may even be sold frequently enough to warrant being stored on shelves above the packing desks themselves.

 This means packers can quickly add these into relevant orders and pickers can focus on bigger items.